daniel-furman/daniel-furman.github.io/content/posts/zero-to-one-AI.md

 katex: true
 markup: "mmark"
 ---
-# Productize AI/ML solutions with sound business fundamentals
+# Productize AI with sound business fundamentals
 ## Why startup thinking is all you need to succesfully integrate AI/ML into commercial contexts
 ---